bernhardAxonIvy/doc/source/concepts/testing/index.rst

 - Ensure that the software **does what it supposed to do** (e.g after a code change or even a platform update).

-Write good software without tests is nearly impossible and we want give you the ability to write tests for your software as easy as possible.
+Write good software without tests is nearly impossible and we want to give you the ability to write tests for your software as easy as possible.
 Let’s get started!

 .. tip::

-  The following guide is based on a :github-build-examples:`demo project <>` and uses the name ``crm`` for the project to be tested and the two testing projects ``crmTests`` for the :ref:`process-<process-testing>` and :ref:`ivy-testing<ivy-testing>` as well as ``crmIntegrationTests`` for the :ref:`web-testing<web-testing>`.
+  The following guide is based on a :github-build-examples:`demo project <>` and uses the name ``crm`` for the project to be tested and the two testing projects ``crmTests`` for the :ref:`process-<process-testing>` and :ref:`unit-testing<unit-testing>` as well as ``crmIntegrationTests`` for the :ref:`web-testing<web-testing>`.

   Since this documentation only shows how to setup a test project and perform